axoloti/axoloti/doc/userguide.md

 Note: If the main patch is LIVE, changes to a sub-patch will not be propagated until the main patch is sent again to the board (e.g. take it offline, then select live again)

 Parameters can be propagated to the main patch by right-click on the parameter and select "show on parent".
 "Show on parent" parameters are drawn in blue.

+Sub-patch files (AXS) are useful were you wish to create a generic object that you can use in many different patches, with the advantage that if you update the AXS all patches using it will use the new implementation.
+(this 'advantage' can be considered a disadvantage if you want consistency in old patches... in which case you may prefer embedded patches or will need to version the AXS)

 #Polyphonic Sub patching
 An important use of Sub patches is to create polyphonic voices.